cjccjj/pls/README.md

-## pls - pls cli AI helper
+## pls - cli AI helper
-- A command-line helper that talks to OpenAI API, and generate shell commands that await your confirm to run
+- a command-line helper that talks to AI, and generate shell commands that await your confirm to run
-- structured output ensures AI can chat and generate clean shell commands at same time
+- structured output to ensure you can chat and get clean shell commands at the same time
-- support a short term conversation history
+- maintains a short term conversation history
-- support input from pipe, and command chaining
+- support input from pipes, and command chaining
-- support inline shell command regeneration and edit
+- allow inline shell command regeneration and editing
-- polite and  easy to use
+- polite, minimal, and easy to use

 ## Usage
 ```